bscan/PerlNavigator/README.md

 ### Perl Tidy Customization
 It is recommended to set `perlnavigator.perltidyProfile` if you would like customized formatting.
 Otherwise, the default settings will be used.
 I might create a default profile at some point.

+### Perlimports Customization
+Perlimports offers additional diagnostics when imports can be cleaned up.
+When perlimports is available "Format Document" and "Format Selection" will run perlimports in addition to perltidy.
+Perlimports can be customized with a profile using the `perlnavigator.perlimportsProfile`.
+The diagnostics (linting) can be toggled with `perlimportsLintEnabled`, and the tidying can be toggled with `perlimportsTidyEnabled`.
+Due to implementation limitations, perlimports requires a saved version of the file you are working on.
+If any results are unexpected, save the working file and try again.

 ## Installation For Other Editors
 Currently, this is not yet packaged for other editors but you can build from source.
 You'll need to have node.js and npm installed.